AwesomeTy79/pyimgflip/README.md

 # pyimgflip
-pyimgflip provides an easyPython wrapper for Imgflip's meme generator API.
+Pyimgflip provides an easy Python wrapper for Imgflip's meme generator API.

 See https://api.imgflip.com for more information.